BLOG

 Rating: 3.43

-Meadowdale Beach Trail is my personal go to getaway.
+Meadowdale Beach Trail is my personal go-to getaway.
 When my wife and I are in the mood for a fun little hike and we are short on time this is the one.
 It is a backward hike, as most are on this list, meaning you go downhill first and uphill on the way back.
 The tail is well groomed and wanders next to the Lunds Gulch Creek.
-There are a couple of benches along the trail that you can stop and enjoy the woods or take a quick break.
+There are a couple of benches along the trail where you can stop and enjoy the woods or take a quick break.

 If you hit the beach at low tide you can extend your hike by 1 mile by heading south along the beach line.
-You can get as far as Sunset wharf if the tide is low enough.
+You can get as far as Sunset Wharf if the tide is low enough.
 There is hardly a better spot to enjoy a sunset than sitting on a log on Meadowdale Beach.

 When you get to the park you will go down a steep drive into a small parking lot.
 No parking pass is required but the parking lot is almost always full during peak times, try to come during off hours.
 If it is full be very careful if you decide to park nearby and walk in.
-There are no parking tow away signs all over the place.
+There are no parking tow-away signs all over the place.
 Once you get parked and make it to the parking lot the trailhead is on the south side.

 EVERETT

-Green Lantern Trail
+2. Green Lantern Trail

 Hauge Homestead Park: 1819 121st St SE Everett, WA 98208